APRN Capitol Day on Tuesday April 25th.

 March 20, 2017 – Click Here for bills to be heard by Senate Health & Human Services Committee on Monday & Wednesday, and House Public Health Committee on Tuesday.
+Two bills

 March 13, 2017 – The bill filing deadline was March 10th and 6,485 bills have been filed.
 To read more, Click Here.

 March 6, 2017 – Lists bills that will be heard in House Public Health committee this Tuesday, and Senate Health & Human Services on Wednesday.

 February 21, 2017 – SB 681 was referred to Senate Health & Human Services Committee on 2/15/17.